Menu Main body content

 A Vital Navigator

 As veterans’ health care is provided under a combination of federal and provincial systems, accessing benefits and services can be a complex and bureaucratic process.
-With more than 100 years of experience in assisting war amputees, we are well-versed in this area and can help war amputees navigate these systems.
+With more than 100 years of experience in assisting war amputees, we are well-versed in this area and can help them navigate these systems.

 We educate those who work with war amputees to bolster their knowledge of amputation and help them stay up-to-date on the evolving field of prosthetics, ensuring appropriate amputee care can be accessed within military services.